netdata/netdata/docs/netdata-agent/configuration/README.md

 ## The Netdata config directory

-On most Linux systems, by using our [recommended one-line installation](/packaging/installer/README.md#install-on-linux-with-one-line-installer), the **Netdata config directory** will be `/etc/netdata/`.
+On most Linux systems, the **Netdata config directory** will be `/etc/netdata/`.
 The config directory contains several configuration files with the `.conf` extension, a few directories, and a shell script named `edit-config`.